marcosfdezhdez/Real-Time-Anomaly-Detection-on-Workstations-Using-Machine-Learning/README.md

 (if Isolation Forest is selected, the detector must load the corresponding pre-trained model) To run real-time anomaly detection:
 5. runtime_detector.py

+Thank you, and feel free to check out any other projects in my profile!